Your employees have a big impact on the reputation, market position and ultimately the profitability of your business.

 How are your HR services structured, do I pay a retainer or pay as I go?

 We can structure your services in the most convenient format for you and your business.
-Many of our clients use us for a particular piece of work such as employment contract reviews or assisting with a disciplinary process and pay a pre-agreed fee for that work.
-Others use us as their HR department and pay a small retainer for ongoing advice and support whenever needed.
-In short, we can structure our services and charges in the most convenient way and we are always clear in advance so there are no surprises.
+Many of our clients use us for a particular piece of work such as employment contract reviews or assisting with a disciplinary process, Others use us as their HR department and pay a pre-agreed fee for that work.
+In short, we can structure our services and charges most conveniently and we are always clear in advance so there are no surprises.
 We have a dedicated team of HR Advisers to help you every step of the way.

 What makes Lovewell Blakes HR consultancy services stand out from other companies?